EAndrade-Lotero/El_Farol_PsyNet/README.md

-# PsyNetTest

-A test of functionality for a behavioral experiment using the PsyNet framework.
+# El Farol Bar Problem experimental setup in PsyNet

-This experiment is implemented using the [PsyNet framework](https://www.psynet.dev/).
+An implementation as a behavioral experiment of the El Farol Bar Problem using the [PsyNet framework](https://www.psynet.dev/).

 For installation instructions, see docs/INSTALL.md.